BONUS US$25 ONBOARD CREDIT & 1 BOTTLE OF CHAMPAGNE PER TWIN CABIN^

 - Main Meals~ and entertainment onboard

-- Air taxes, Port charges and government fees
+- Port charges and government fees

 - Onboard gratuities

 As you stroll among the expansive decks, you'll experience the rich color palettes illuminated by beautiful natural light, and revel in the extensive amenities - all delivered with the attentive service for which Celebrity Cruises is renowned.
 Celebrity Solstice is built around you and the way you long to travel.
 Voyage with us, on the newest of our Solstice-class of ships, and discover a refined level of elegance - an unrivaled experience making a distinctive statement of style and design.
-We invite you to learn more about the new features and venues as details are revealed.

 Highlights of this cruise: